Scenic Rides, Vintage Trains and Unique Rail Museums

 Off of Interstate 90 at North Bend, a short, scenic railway adventure awaits.
 Starting at the North Bend Depot, the Snoqualmie Valley Railroad traverses through the Upper Snoqualmie Valley all the way to views of the iconic Snoqualmie Falls.
 From historic railroad coaches, passengers can take in the sights of the lower Cascades along a 5.5-mile stretch of railway that has been used since the 1880s.

-Trains depart for this roughly 2-hour roundtrip ride on weekends from April through November.
+Trains depart for this roughly 2-hour roundtrip ride on weekends from April through November, with a number of special themed rides around holidays.
 A Yuletide Express and Santa Train also make 25-minute and 2-hour holiday excursions, respectively, on select dates in late November and December.
 Consider staying in the area and exploring the Northwest Railway museums along the route, located at multiple spots in the Snoqualmie Valley.

 Shelton’s the Peninsular

 Scenic rides aren’t just limited to trips around the Cascades.
 Out on the Olympic Peninsula near Shelton, the Peninsular Railway and Lumbermen’s Museum is one of the newest scenic train ride and museum locations in Washington.
 Riders and visitors to the museum are able to learn about the rich logging history of Mason County by touring the rail lines at the old Simpson Timber dry lot.
 The current ride around the industrial park is approximately 2.25 miles and takes 20 minutes.
 Longer rides are being planned, with hopes to get passengers deeper into the woods of Washington’s Olympic Peninsula.

 Mount Rainier Scenic Railroad

 One of the classic scenic train rides in Washington is at the Mount Rainier Scenic Railroad in Elbe.
 The passenger train service, pulled by historic steam engines, runs along the heritage railroad to the Mount Rainier Railroad and Logging Museum.
 The museum and rides are closed for the foreseeable future because of COVID-19 and other complications, but should be visited when it reopens for the fun rides and seasonal events it hosts.

 Chelatchie Prairie Railroad